 * Construction industry output is measured by the value added of the industry.
 Construction investment, as reported in the expenditure-based GDP accounts, measures the spending on new construction projects.

-Production in the real estate and leasing sector rose 1.3% in the second quarter, following a gain of 0.4% in the first quarter.
+Production in the real estate and leasing sector rose 0.9% in the third quarter, following a gain of 1.0% in the second quarter.

 Table 1: Ontario Gross Domestic Product (Income-Based)